HUST-Tan/BayesDL-SIM/README.md

 ## Requirements

-The software was tested on a *Linux* system with Ubuntu version 20.04, and a *Windows* system with Windows 10 Home.
+The code was tested on a *Linux* system with Ubuntu version 20.04, and a *Windows* system with Windows 10 Home.

 ### Hardware